Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Discussion

-\textbf{$RQ3$} showed that measurements of radial trees like h-index was not enough to indicate individually if a discussion includes controversies.
-Similar results can be seen in online discussions in Wikipedia \cite{laniado2011wikipedians} and Slashdot \cite{gomez2008statistical}.
-In Wikipedia, similar studies suggested that h-index is a good indicator for the depth of the discussion but the chains of direct replies were a good indicator for contentious topics.
-Furthermore, in Slashdot, the authors found that many discussions shared the same h-index and suggested another measurement, the sum of h-index and the inverse of the number of posts, to break the ties.
+\textbf{$RQ3$} showed that measurements of radial trees, such as h-index, were not enough to indicate individually whether a discussion included controversies.
+Similar results can be seen in online discussions in Wikipedia \citep{laniado2011wikipedians} and Slashdot \citep{gomez2008statistical}.
+In Wikipedia, similar studies suggested that h-index is a good indicator for the depth of the discussion, but the chains of direct replies were a good indicator for contentious topics.
+Furthermore, in Slashdot, the authors found that many discussions shared the same h-index and suggested another measurement, the sum of h-index and the inverse of the number of posts, to break the ties \citep{gomez2008statistical}.
+However, a first indicator to identify controversies can be the size of the thread (number of posts), the number of participants in the discussion, and where the discussion is taking place (the discussion channel).
+Further investigation could reveal extra measurements for Wikidata.

-In addition, \textbf{$RQ3$} suggests that the number of participants presented a higher positive correlation with controversial threads than the length of the discussion.
-In contrast, studies for the detection of conflicts in Wikipedia show the opposite, proving that the most valuable feature in conflict prediction was the number of edits in the article talk pages, while the number of unique participants on the talk page is negatively correlated with conflict \cite{kittur2007he}.
-The results point to one fundamental difference between the two projects and similar to other studies \cite{wikimediaContoversies,filippova2016effects,kittur2010beyond} suggest considering their different editing processes and their structures.
+In addition, \textbf{$RQ3$} suggests that the number of participants and posts presented a similar positive correlation with controversial threads ($0.7$ and $0.72$, respectively).
+In contrast, studies for the detection of conflicts in Wikipedia show number of posts present the highest correlation, proving that the most valuable feature in conflict prediction was the number of edits in the article talk pages, while the number of unique participants on the talk page is negatively correlated with conflict \citep{kittur2007he}.
+The results point to one fundamental difference between the two projects and highlight the significance of considering their different editing processes and their structures similar to other studies \citep{wikimediaContoversies,filippova2016effects,kittur2010beyond}.